Mexico, EU aim for deeper trade ties with new accord

 Building on a pact with Mexico from 2000, the European Union hopes to add Mexico City to an emerging transatlantic free-trade zone.
 Negotiations could start at the end of the year.

-Mexico is also moving ahead of Brazil, whose talks toward a similar deal with the European Union have stalled, although efforts are being made to restart those negotiations.
+Mexico is also moving ahead of Brazil, whose talks towards a similar deal with the European Union have stalled, although efforts are being made to restart those negotiations.

 As with the EU’s pact with Canada and its plans for a deal with the United States, a new accord with Mexico would further open up markets in services and allow businesses to bid for public tenders in each others’ countries.